 Solange: A Seat At The Table

 Solange is the epitome of creative expression--she is a visionary and has a knack for effortlessly birthing art with whatever step she takes.
-Her album A Seat At The Table, is a genius piece of work that not only speaks on the systematic issues that affect African Americans, but celebrates the beauty of black people and our culture.
-A Seat At The Table expresses the hardship of our people, while celebrating it at the same time.
+Her album A Seat At The Table, is a genius piece of work that not only speaks on the systematic issues that affect African Americans, but celebrates the beauty of black people and their culture.
+A Seat At The Table expresses the hardships of African American people, while celebrating it at the same time.
 It is birthed from experience and richly tops it off with powerful interludes such as--Dad Was Mad, Tina Taught Me, This Moment and For Us By Us (FUBU).
 The interludes are tied to personal experiences, black pride, progression and entitlement for an individual, a people and a culture to unapologetically be themselves.

 "I'm weary of the ways of the world."- Weary by Solange

 "This shit is for us."- F.U.B.U. by Solange

 Credits: Carlota Guerrero.
 A Seat At The Table, Solange Knowles.
 Not all photos and videos are the property of ArtsyJunkie.com.